Internships at the NC Museum of History

 Projects

-- Developing content for social media platforms, including Instagram, Facebook, and Twitter.
+• Develop content for web and social media platforms, including Instagram, Facebook, and Twitter.

-- Supporting the planning and execution of marketing campaigns.
+• Support the planning and execution of social campaigns.

 Time Commitment